pentest-a2p2v/a2p2v-testbeds/README.md

 # A2P2V Sample Testbeds

 This repository contains sample testbeds to use with a2p2v.
-The testbeds are built and run using testbed1 and testbed1-compose.
+The testbeds are built and run using docker and docker-compose.

 ## Testbed details